cscart/docs/en/user_guide/mobile_app/faq.rst

 Why Bother with an App When a Responsive Site Does the Same Thing?
 ------------------------------------------------------------------

-* **An app is designed specifically for mobile devices.** A responsive web site has to look fine and work fine on all kinds of screens, from a smartphone to a large monitor.
+* **An app is designed for mobile devices.** A responsive web site has to look fine and work fine on all kinds of screens, from a smartphone to a large monitor.
 A mobile app has no such concerns: it just has to work on smaller screens with touch functionality.

-* **An app is faster and more fluid.** When you view a web page, you do it via a browser; the browser has to load all the elements of the page (interface, images, etc.) from the Internet.
+* **An app is faster.** When you view a web page, you do it via a browser; the browser has to load all the elements of the page (interface, images, etc.) from the Internet.
 A mobile app works differently: the interface is already stored on your device, so the app only has to download the data that matters (such as updated products).

 * **An app is a way of advertisement.** Firstly, the logo of the store (or any other image of your choice) appears on Apple App Store and Google Play as the app icon.
 Secondly, if customers install the app, they'll be seeing that logo on the screens of their smartphones among other apps regularly.